patooworld/vsixvhax/Installation.md

     ![](images/installation/build-task.png)

 6. To test changes to the Haxe Language Server, you can reload it with the [Haxe: Restart language server](/vshaxe/vshaxe/wiki/Commands#haxe-restart-language-server) command.
-7. To test chanages to the extension itself, restart VSCode, reload the window or run a debug instance with <kbd>F5</kbd> ([standard vscode workflow](https://code.visualstudio.com/docs/extensions/debugging-extensions)).
+7. To test changes to the extension itself, restart VSCode, reload the window or run a debug instance with <kbd>F5</kbd> ([standard vscode workflow](https://code.visualstudio.com/docs/extensions/debugging-extensions)).

-Also to be sure to check out the [vshaxe-debug-tools](https://github.com/vshaxe/vshaxe-debug-tools) extension, which includes some tools to aid the development of vshaxe.
+Also to be sure to check out the [vshaxe-debug-tools](https://github.com/vshaxe/vshaxe-debug-tools) extension, which includes some tools to help with the development of vshaxe.